William Blake: "Art is the tree of life"

 This was also printed on one of the exhibit walls.
 Blake had issues with organized religion, although he was a deeply spiritual man.
 This was very radical thinking at the time.
 I suppose it is still.

-Blake finally put on an exhibit of his art work above his brother’s hosiery shop, in the early 1820’s, accompanied by a 66-page catalogue that laid out his unconventional philosophy.
+Blake finally put on an exhibit of his artwork above his brother’s hosiery shop, in the early 1820s, accompanied by a 66-page catalog that laid out his unconventional philosophy.
 Only six people showed up for the opening, including one critic whose review ridiculed Blake as “an unfortunate lunatic.”
 Tragically, he never tried to exhibit again and secluded himself, embittered.

 As if that weren’t bad enough, he had visions throughout his life, some beautiful, many strange and terrible.
 He tried to reproduce a few of them, including the Ghost of a Flea, definitely something out of a bad dream.
 Another of these in the exhibit was the portrait of the man who gives him his poems in his dreams.
 Fortunately, he had a devoted wife Catherine (whom he taught to read and write) who believed in his genius and worked with him throughout his life.
 And a few benefactors along the way who kept him employed.

-One last favorite quote from the long and (to me, otherwise) incomprehensible Jerusalem:
+One last favorite quote from the long and otherwise (to me) almost incomprehensible Jerusalem:

 “Imagination is the real and eternal world of which this vegetable universe is but a faint shadow.”